safiya335/document-classification-transformers/README.md

-# Document Classification using Transformers (BERT / DistilBERT)
+# Document Classification using Transformers (BERT)

 ## Overview
-# Document Classification using Transformer Models (BERT/DistilBERT)
+# Document Classification using Transformer Models (BERT)

-This project classifies long legal documents into predefined categories using Transformer models (BERT/DistilBERT) with chunking and attention pooling.
+This project classifies long legal documents into predefined categories using Transformer models (BERT) with chunking and attention pooling.
 ---

 ## Highlights